 - Boss Game: One of the few 8-bit examples in this sub-genre.

-- Canon Discontinuity: If this was ever canon to the Street Fighter games in any part of the world, it isn't anymore, or at the very least Capcom forgot about it.
+- Canon Discontinuity: If this was ever canonical to the Street Fighter games at any point, it isn't anymore, or at the very least Capcom forgot about it.

-- Continuing Is Painful: Ken can increase his shooting range by picking up power-ups.
+- Continuing is Painful: Ken can increase his shooting range by picking up power-ups.
 Dying once will revert him back to his default range.
-Some of the power-ups, namely the flip-shield and option capsules, are also hard to come by, as they only appear in certain stages.
+Some of the power-ups, namely the flip-shield and option capsules, are also pretty hard to come by, as they only appear in certain stages.

 - Early-Installment Weirdness: Was released a year before Street Fighter II started the whole fighting game boom.

 - In Name Only: Those expecting a futuristic competitive fighting game will be disappointed.

 - Meaningless Lives: Continues are unlimited, you lose all your powerups if you even die once, and you restart the same stage no matter what.
 The game doesn't even have a scoring system to reset when you run out of lives.
 You can earn extra lives, but since a Game Over is the same punishment as a life lost, they're worthless.
 It would make far more sense if you kept your powerups between lives but lost them all with a Game Over.